Ulster Assessments - FAQ

 Can I use the report that you give me, to apply for the Disabled Students' Allowance?

-Yes – as our Specialist Assessors are accredited by SASC.
+Yes – as your assessment will be carried out by a specialist SpLD teacher assessor holding a valid Assessment Practising Certificate.
 Just complete an application form for the Disabled Students’ Allowance and send your report off with it.

 Can I use the report that you give me to seek support in the Workplace?